DevOps-MBSE/AaC/docs/docs/user_guide/style_guide.md

           type: sample_enum
 ```

-In this example, a user unfamiliar with the project can easily be mistaken into thinking that `simple_enum` is a primitive type.
+In this example, a user unfamiliar with the project can easily mistake `simple_enum` as a primitive type.

 ## Enumeration Values
 Enumeration values in AaC are all UPPSERCASE, following the common style for enumeration values and constants in programming languages such as Python and Java.